lastingParadox/ff-site/archive-to-markdown/md/ff2/18-cruisin-for-a-snoozin.md

 **Jelsafan0** _(08-Sep-18 04:57 PM)_

-> He didn’t like me all that much.
+> He didn't like me all that much.
 I could tell.
-I mean, he tried to ignore that I wasn’t just a regular elf, but... he wasn’t very good at it.
+I mean, he tried to ignore that I wasn't just a regular elf, but... he wasn't very good at it.
 He never invited my father to anything.
 He got me things like colored contacts, and hair dye.

 **Bagelwrecker** _(08-Sep-18 04:57 PM)_